ipab-slmc/exotica/exotica/doc/Quickstart.rst

 Visualisation
 ~~~~~~~~~~~~~

 In the code we see the function `put code here`.
-This is a native function in EXOTica which publishes ROS [TF - add link to ROS TF messages](add link) messages to the "add topic name" topic.
+This is a native function in EXOTica which publishes 'ROS TF<http://docs.ros.org/api/geometry_msgs/html/msg/Transform.html>'_  messages to RViz.

-By opening RVIZ and subscribing to the topic, we will be able to visualise the example arm moving through its motion plan as represented by the TF frames.
+By opening RVIZ and subscribing to the appropriate topic, we will be able to visualise the example arm moving through its motion plan as represented by the TF frames.

 *Remember to run roscore before running the script*

-We subscribe to the "add topic name" topic and set the fixed frame to "add fixed frame name"